 There are three recognized stocks of Pacific whiting: a highly migratory coastal stock that ranges from southern Baja California to Queen Charlotte Sound, a central-south Puget Sound stock, and a Strait of Georgia stock.

-Declared overfished (below sustainable populations levels) in 2002, the coastal stock of Pacific whiting is rebounding rapidly and was rebuilt by 2004.
-This stock currently supports one of the most important commercial fisheries off the U.S. West Coast.
+Declared overfished (below sustainable populations levels) in 2002, the coastal stock of Pacific whiting was rebuilt by 2004.
+This stock currently supports one of the most important commercial fisheries off the U.S. West Coast, and based on the latest assessment (2013), it is not overfished or experiencing overfishing.

 Scientists have identified a number of research areas that could improve stock assessments and management of Pacific whiting, including conducting acoustic surveys every year (rather than every 2 years) to better measure the strength of each generation of whiting, and exploring basic ecosystem information such as whiting’s predators and prey.